- If I die everything will automatically be given to my husband/wife or partner.

 We consider it so important that your Will is current, we won’t charge you to update your Will, no matter how many times you need to amend it.

-We have 16 offices based across Queensland.
+We have a network of regional offices across Queensland.
 So it’s easy to make your Will with us and you can update it at any of our regional offices.

 If you don’t live in one of our regional areas we also have an extensive network of QGAP agents, courthouses and some Centrelink offices that can assist.